nkoguro/graviton/README.md

 $ make install-player  # if you want to install graviton-player.
 ```

+### Note for WSL user

+If you use WSL, the configure script sets graviton-player architecture to win32-x64.
+You need to install Wine to build the windows binary on WSL.

+If you want to use linux-x64 graviton-player with WSLg, you need to specify "--with-wsl=" (no args to this option) for the configure script (`./configure --with-wsl=`).

 ## Getting started

 This simple program opens the "Hello, world" window.
 This window is closed if you press any keys.